 - Sputtering, foaming, mildew and mold build-up in the faucets.

-As a result, some engineering is required when considering a system such as this.
-Because intermediate building walls cannot be considered for the back bar wall, a significant amount of design attention must be given to the common wall of the cooler, such as:
+Therefore, some engineering is required when considering a system such as this.
+Because intermediate building walls cannot be considered for the back bar wall, a significant amount of design attention must be given to the common wall of the cooler.

 SPECIALIZED WALK-IN COOLER WALL

 The common wall of the walk-in cooler is typically beefed-up (structurally).
 Because walk-in coolers are rather industrial in their appearance, the exterior side of the common wall needs to be laminated with a decorative finish.
-This can typically be accomplished with architectural metal or similar finish that can be complementary to the bar itself (such as the clad panels by Interlam, shown in the photo at right).
+This can typically be accomplished with architectural metal or similar finish that can be complementary to the bar itself (such as the clad panels, shown in the photo at right).

 ARE DRAFT BEER WALLS AND ALCOHOL-BASED BARS COMPATIBLE?

 Bars that feature 100 or more craft beers dedicate the majority of the back bar space to beer, which makes promoting alcohol more challenging.
 Some of those bars don’t even sell alcohol, which I think is risky, especially if craft beer loses its marketing appeal.
 The bar shown in the plan at right is what I would call a hybrid system, because if features a beer wall and alcohol displays.
 This enhances the profit model by: